 - Does the designated emergency operations center have adequate communications equipment – phones, computers, televisions, satellite phones, two-way radios?
 Any others depending on the type of business?

 - Are communications protocols in place, both internal and external?
 Who directs?
 Who communicates, when and in what form?
 Remember, normal communication devices may be down during a major event.
-Text messages were the only form of communications available immediately after Hurricane Katrina.
 What’s the backup plan?

 - Are internal and external contact numbers continually updated and available to the crisis team members?